What is bypass surgery?

 Why is bypass surgery carried out?

-Implementing a bypass is usually performed as a last option in the treatment of coronary heart diseases if lifestyle changes, medications and an angioplasty (consisting of the opening of the arteries) have not proven successful.
+Implementing a bypass is usually performed as a last resort in the treatment of coronary heart diseases if lifestyle changes, medications and an angioplasty (consisting of the opening of the arteries) have not proven successful.

 With bypass surgery, a new route for the blood to reach the heart is formed and the existing blockage is avoided.
 Depending on the severity of the case, it may be necessary to perform more than one bypass surgery.